rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

   - Moving from recording the raw texture generated for pixels to the post-processed texture from wgpu involved a major overhaul, and it proved too glitchy and slow.
-    Hopefully it will be revived later, in the form of recording user inputs.
+    Hopefully, it will be revived later, in the form of recording user inputs.
 - Many structural improvements, such as less glitchy particle placement with Bresenham's line algorithm, better error handling, and ensuring particles